EXCLUSIVE-HSBC targets net zero emissions by 2050, earmarks $1 trln green financing

 HSBC will also aim to invest $100 million in clean technology, and donate a further $100 million towards climate innovation ventures and renewable energy sources, alongside its previous commitment of funding to a new natural capital venture.

-(Reporting By Lawrence White, Simon Jessop, Sinead Cruise Editing by Rachel Armstrong and Susan Fenton)
+(Reporting By Lawrence White, Simon Jessop, Sinead Cruise; Editing by Rachel Armstrong, Susan Fenton and Mark Potter)

 ((lawrence.white@thomsonreuters.com; +44 207 542 6137; Reuters Messaging: lawrence.white.thomsonreuters@reuters.net))